MicrosoftDocs/dynamics365smb-docs/business-central/ui-fonts.md

 ## Document Fonts

-The following fonts are installed and available to use in Word and RDLC document reports:
+The following fonts are installed and available to use in both Word and RDLC report layouts:

 * Arial
 * Consolas